Procure-to-pay: Everything you need to know

 Nanonets can assist in this process by automatically extracting data from the goods receipt and matching it with the corresponding PO.
 Any discrepancies found during this matching process are flagged for review, allowing for prompt resolution.

 6. Verify the invoice

-If the receipt of the goods is approved, the supplier will send an invoice to your accounts payable department.
-This invoice goes through a three-way matching with the purchase order and the receipt of the goods.
+The supplier sends an invoice to accounts payable after the goods are approved.
+It goes through a three-way matching with the PO and the receipt of the goods.
 It will be approved if the items and corresponding values remain consistent across the board.
-If not, it will be rejected and sent back to the supplier with a note on the inaccuracies.
+If not, it is rejected and returned to the supplier with a note on the inaccuracies.